 In Years 12 and 13 there are three possible pathways that students can take.
 There is extensive guidance offered by our Careers Department, Pathways Coordinators, Subject Teachers, Tutors and Heads of House to ensure students are guided into the most suitable pathway that complements their learning style and future aspirations.

 Years 12 and 13 is not just about academic study and we aim to nurture and support each student’s interests as they continue to make a difference and develop an internationally minded disposition.
 We encourage students to become responsible risk takers and leaders and they are expected to take a positive role in the life of the school, such as helping with administration, charity work, clubs, societies and to run many school events.
 Many students derive great enjoyment form the opportunities presented to develop their talents and confidence.

 The IB Diploma is a broad academic pathway taken by around 83% of students at South Island School.
-It offers breadth and provides students with the opportunity to study a broad range of academic disciplines, chosen from those shown in the diagram below.
+It offers breadth and provides students with the opportunity to study a broad range of academic disciplines, chosen from those shown in the diagram above.